Simulation Topology

 Gateway

-Remote systems are connected to a simulation using a Gateway model.
-The Gateway model is implemented in the remote systems operating framework and may use either existing integrations (i.e. the ModelC Library) or a direct implementation of the Flatbuffer based DSE messaging protocol.
+Remote Simulations are connected to a DSE/Simer based Simulation using a Gateway Model.
+The Gateway Model is implemented in the Remote Simulations framework/environment which then connects to the DSE/Simer Simulation.
+The connection may be established with either an existing integration (i.e. the DSE ModelC Library), or a direct implementation of the underlying DSE messaging protocols.

 MCL